ARCHER2-HPC/archer2-website/_alerts/2025-03-25_compute_down.md

 ---
-status: ongoing
+status: resolved
 type: Service Alert
 start_date: 2025-03-25 10:15
-end_date:
+end_date: 2025-03-25 11:35
 scope: ARCHER2 compute nodes
-impact: All ARCHER2 compute nodes are unavailable.
+impact: Update:  Nodes restored, work now restarting.<br>All ARCHER2 compute nodes are unavailable.
 Jobs running at time of incident will have failed.
 No new jobs will start.
-reason: Team are investigating.
+reason: Failed server.
 ---